gravitystorm/openstreetmap-carto/scripts/taginfo-project/README.md

 Now We can generate only a minimal info - about the used 'keys' ( see more  https://github.com/gravitystorm/openstreetmap-carto/issues/961 )

 ### WHEN to run?
-*  when the `../,,/openstreetmap-carto.style` or `../../project.mml` change  , this is the 2 input files for detecting osm keys
+*  when the `openstreetmap-carto.style` or `project.mml` change, this is the 2 input files for detecting osm keys

 ### HOW to run:
-*  from this directory:  `python3  ./generate-taginfo-project-file.py`
+*  from the project directory:  `python3 scripts/taginfo-project/generate-taginfo-project-file.py`

-### RESULT:
-*  the new:  `../../taginfo-openstreetmap-carto.json`
+*  output:
+    *  `taginfo-openstreetmap-carto.json`  file
+### With verbose mode and different file output
+* `python3 ./scripts/taginfo-project/generate-taginfo-project-file.py -o ./new_carto_taginfo.json -v`

 ### Known limitations
 * Only a small subset of [hstore operators](https://www.postgresql.org/docs/10/static/hstore.html#HSTORE-OP-TABLE) is parsed from the  `../../project.mml`